northeast-kansas-library-system/next/docs/_sources/pages/expiration.flag.rst.txt

 **A:**
 There are several reasons:

--  Libraries make decisions based on an accurate count of their cardholders. |br|
+-  Libraries make some decisions based on a count of their cardholders. |br|
    One of the easiest ways to count the number of active library users is by counting the number of active cardholders.
-Because some libraries make some programing and budgetary decisions based on the number of active library users, a best practice is to remove inactive cardholders from the system on a regular basis.
+Because some libraries make programing and budgetary decisions based on the number of active library users, a best practice is to remove inactive cardholders from the system on a regular basis.
--  Removing accounts that have been expired for more than 3 years aligns our data with the data being requested by the state and the IMLS. |br|
+-  Removing accounts that have been expired for more than 3 years aligns our data with the data being requested by the state and the :term:`IMLS`. |br|
    Every year public libraries are asked to send statistical data to the State Library of Kansas.
 This data is shared by the State Library with the Institute of Library and Museum Science.
 Theses statistical surveys assume that the data on card holders is up to date and that we routinely remove unused accounts from our rolls.
 -  Database and other third party service vendors often use a count of library card holders when calculating fees for their products. |br|
    By removing accounts that haven't been used in more than 3 years we can give third party vendors a more accurate count of "active" cardholders upon which they can fairly base fees.